PNNL-Comp-Mass-Spec/DMS-Analysis-Manager/AM_Readme.txt

 This folder contains source code and required dll's for analysis manager and plug-in development.
 Copies of all separately-developed dll's are to be kept in the AM_Common directory.
+Due to Vis Studio stupidity in storing reference paths, it may be necessary to modify the reference path for each sub-project to point to the AM_Common folder on your particular hard drive.

 For deployment of an Analysis Manager: